Thinking about buying your next car from Northern Ireland?

 Let’s take a look at a few examples

 To give you an idea of the savings available let’s take a look at a selection of cars across our 3 brands plus 1 of our non-franchise brands.
-We’ll also compare small cheaper cars with larger more expensive examples as well as New and Used.
+We’ll also compare small cheaper cars with larger more expensive examples.

 2018 Hyundai IONIQ Electric Premium with 3,750 miles - £23,985